Paganism Depicted At The Catharsis Event On Washington National Mall, A Prominent Rabbi Says

-A Catharsis event was held on the National Mall in Washington DC last November 10 to 12, which featured interactive exhibits, music, art, meditation, workshops, and healing.
-It was entitled a Vigil for Healing, yet it was described by a prominent rabbi from Israel as a disguise pagan feast and warned people on the return of modern-day paganism.
+A Catharsis event was held on the National Mall in Washington, D.C., last November 10 to 12, which featured interactive exhibits, music, art, meditation, workshops, and healing.
+It was titled a Vigil for Healing, yet it was described by a prominent rabbi from Israel as a disguise pagan feast and warned people on the return of modern-day paganism.

-The event also featured a huge seven-headed red metal dragon about 70-feet-long, which is considered an overstate symbol of Satan as described in the Christian Book of Revelations.
+The event also featured a huge seven-headed red metal dragon about 70 feet long, which is considered an overstate symbol of Satan as described in the Book of Revelations in the Bible.
 This dragon was dubbed as ancient Egyptian god Abraxas, according to Breaking Israel News.

 The festival also attributes the Burning Man depicted in a giant wooden figure, also referred to as the “wicker man” among the Druids.
-It is common amongst pagan cults and serves as a replacement for human sacrifice.
+It is common among pagan cults and serves as a replacement for human sacrifice.
 The organizers said that this Catharsis event aimed to be more of a political protest and spiritual vigil rather than the chaos of Burning Man, according to Associated Press.

-The organizers also created a 30-foot tall non-denominational wooden temple, which was burned to the ground.
+The organizers also created a 30-foot-tall non-denominational wooden temple, which was burned to the ground.
 This was the heart of the catharsis event, in which the guests were encouraged to leave notes or pictures in the temple, which were signs of traumas.
 They said that the burning of the temple symbolizes the releasing of those traumas.
 Other paganistic objects include a paper-mache sculpture of “Lord Shiva Nataraja,” which is a Hindu god and referred to as the “cosmic ecstatic dancer.”

 Unbelievable … event called “spiritual” and “religious”: Catharsis brings Burning Man spirit to nation’s capital https://t.co/8fp8E1CWmY